Salvio93/Hoothoot-Oothoot/README.md

-# Hoothooter
+# Hoothooter or Oothoot

-For Unit test:
-- Using the real DB with savepoint, instead of mocking the DB
+- Using the real DB with savepoint & rollback, instead of mocking the DB

-For Integration test:
+- Mount view with real model and records that can be manipulated in a test without affecting the db after the test
-- "Hooting" Qunit out of the tour system
+- Should help "Hooting" Qunit out of the tour system